The MMPU is co-directed by Matthias Hentze (left), Jan Korbel (middle) and Andreas Kulozik (right).

 The MMPU has an international orientation, with regular team meetings, two annual public research days, and an attractive seminar programme.

 The cooperation with the EMBL includes participation in all of EMBL's research activities, access to its scientific core facilities and affiliation with the EMBL International PhD Programme (EIPP) and the EMBL Interdisciplinary Postdocs (EIPOD) programme.
 Likewise, the Medical Faculty provides full access to its facilities, provides the laboratory space for the MMPU and funds scientists through its post-doc fellowship programme.
 Predoctoral as well as postdoctoral fellows strongly benefit from the sharing of medical and basic science expertise.
+The Heidelberg Research Centre for Molecular Medicine (HRCMM) is part of the Excellence Initiative II of Heidelberg University and funded fellowships (2012 - 2019) for medical students and scientifically orientated physicians to do top-level international research.

-Since summer 2011, the MMPU labs are united in common space in the Otto-Meyerhof-Zentrum (OMZ) on the Medical Campus of Heidelberg University (Google Map directions), within walking distance from the German Cancer Research Centre (DKFZ) and the Centre for Molecular Biology of Heidelberg University (ZMBH), and a short drive from EMBL.
+Since 2011, the MMPU labs are united in common space in the Otto-Meyerhof-Zentrum (OMZ) on the Medical Campus of Heidelberg University (Google Map directions), within walking distance from the German Cancer Research Centre (DKFZ) and the Centre for Molecular Biology of Heidelberg University (ZMBH), and a short drive from EMBL.

 |EMBL||Otto Meyerhof-Zentrum in Heidelberg (OMZ)|